CIAT-DAPA/aclimate_v3_orm/README.md

 - Modular structure organized by domain (climate, forecast, catalog, administrative, etc.)
 - Built using SQLAlchemy for efficient relational mapping
 - Compatible with Python > 3.10
-- Designed for integration into larger Aclimate infrastructure
+- Designed for integration into larger AClimate infrastructure

 ## Requirements